mohalkarushikesh/TextWiz/README.md

 # Fine-tune the model
 trainer.train()
 ```

-`loss_type=None` was set in the config but it is unrecognised.Using the default loss: `ForCausalLMLoss`.

 The message indicates that the configuration contains an unrecognized `loss_type` value, and the model is defaulting to `ForCausalLMLoss`.
 This is a common loss function used for causal language modeling tasks, such as with GPT-2.
 Since `ForCausalLMLoss` is the appropriate loss function for this type of model, there's no action required unless you specifically want to use a different loss function.
 The default behavior is fine for most cases.

 ### 8. Save and Load the Fine-tuned Model
 After fine-tuning, you can save the model: